kevin-lee/extras/docs/extras-refinement/syntax.md

 ## `refinement` syntax

-The boilerplate code issue in newtype + refinement type creation can be fixed with `extras` `refinement` syntax so the following code snippet
+The boilerplate code issue in newtype + refinement type creation can be fixed with `extras` `refinement` syntax so the following code
 ```scala
 YourRefinementType.from(value)
   .map(YourNewtype(_))